kidusmik/AirBnB_clone/README.md

-# Team Project - AirBnB Clone
+# Project - AirBnB Clone

 ![HBNB Cover Image](test/hbnb-cover.png)

-This is ALX/Holberton's project *AirBnB Clone*, as the title states it is cloning the AirBnB web application leading owards building full web application: the *AirBnB Clone*
+This is ALX/Holberton's project **AirBnB Clone**, as the title states it is cloning the AirBnB web application leading owards building full web application: the **AirBnB Clone**

 ## Project Description

-This project is building a terminal that is used to test important objects of the project, the tests include:
+The current aim of the project is to build a terminal that is used to manage and test the objects of our project, such as:

-* Creating the object
+* Create a new object (ex: a new User or a new Place)
-* Destroying the object
+* Retrieve an object from a file, a database etc…
-* Displaying the specific object
+* Diplaying an object or all objects from a file, a database etc…
-* Destroying the object
+* Do operations on objects (count, compute stats, etc…)
-* Diplaying all the objects created
+* Update attributes of an object
-* Updating the object
+* Destroy an object

 ### Classes